 The State appealed from an order suppressing Ortiz's breath test and field sobriety evaluations.
 The officer was told that Ortiz was "kind of hard to understand."
 The officer observed this, along with Ortiz's Spanish accent and his slow and slurred speech.
 Eventually, after asking Ortiz numerous times, Ortiz did some field sobriety evaluations and agreed to a state-administered breath test.
 Nevertheless, the State, citing Rodriguez v.
 State, 275 Ga.
 283, 287-288 (3) (2002) and Furcal-Peguero v.
 State, 255 Ga.
 App.
 729, 732-733 (2002), contended that officers are not required to read the Georgia implied consent notice in the DUI suspect's native language or ensure that the accused understands the notice.
 But the Court stated, these decisions pre-date the Supreme Court of Georgia's adoption of the "actual consent" test based on the "totality of the circumstances" analysis to determine whether a DUI suspect's consent to perform testing was voluntary.
 Whether a DUI suspect was read the implied consent notice in his native language or otherwise understood the implied consent notice are simply proper factors to be considered in determining whether the suspect gave actual consent under all the circumstances.
 Additionally, the Court concluded, the totality of the evidence supported the trial court's findings, and the record did not demand a finding contrary to the judge's determination that Ortiz did not give actual, voluntary consent to perform the field sobriety evaluations due to the language barrier.
-Therefore, since the trial court considered the totality of the circumstances the results of Ortiz's state-administered breath test.
+Therefore, since the trial court considered the totality of the circumstances, the Court concluded that the trial court did not err when it granted the motion to suppress the results of Ortiz's state-administered breath test.